Marvel's Shang-Chi Wins Third Straight Box Office Weekend

 Videos by ComicBook.com

-The movie based on the hit Broadway production opens in second place this weekend, grossing a disappointing $7.5 million.
-The movie has been widely criticized and mocked online for having 28-year-old Ben Platt reprise the lead role he originated on-stage in 2015, that of the teenaged title character.
+The big-screen adaptation of the hit Broadway production opens in second place this weekend, earning a disappointing $7.3 million.
+The film has been widely derided online for having 28-year-old Ben Platt reprise the role of the teenaged lead character that he originated on-stage in 2015.

 What do you think of Shang-Chi and the Legend of the Ten Rings becoming the highest-grossing movie of the pandemic domestically?
 Let us know in the comments.
 Shang-Chi and the Legend of the Ten Rings is now playing in theaters.